Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [ ] 2.1.1: allow uploading a non custom geojson save file after previously loading a custom one
 - [ ] 2.2.0: 1 click color modern countries mode (try to somehow use the basemap information ideally)
   - Then in help tips, or tooltips, recommend using it aloneside a background map with nation borders, i.e. the black white map one
-- [ ] 2.3.0: 1776 scenario, US Independence
-- [ ] 2.3.1: Change increment amounts in themes for more reasonable experience, e.g. border width shouldn't increment by 1 upon pressing buttons, but instead by 0.1
+- [ ] 2.3.0: Change increment amounts in themes for more reasonable experience, e.g. border width shouldn't increment by 1 upon pressing buttons, but instead by 0.1

 ## Bugs